Beuys & Bike #3: Duisburg

 Beuys & Duisburg

 Many of Beuys' works of art are sculptures.
-The origin can be found in Duisburg.
-As a young artist, he saw the sculptures of Wilhelm Lehmbruck in a photograph and thus discovered the importance of sculptures for his art.
-This section of the route continues along the Lower Rhine into the Ruhr region.
+The origins can be found in Duisburg.
+As a young artist, he saw a photograph of Wilhelm Lehmbruck's sculptures and discovered the importance of sculptures for his art.
+This section of the route continues along the Lower Rhine into the Ruhr area.

 Length: 74 km